MicrosoftDocs/cpp-docs/docs/safeint/safeint-class.md

 Extends the integer primitives to help prevent integer overflow and lets you compare different types of integers.

 > [!NOTE]
-> The latest version of this library is located at [https://github.com/dcleblanc/SafeInt](https://github.com/dcleblanc/SafeInt).
+> The latest version of the SafeInt library is located at [https://github.com/dcleblanc/SafeInt](https://github.com/dcleblanc/SafeInt).
+To use the SafeInt library, clone the repo and `#include "SafeInt.hpp"`

 ## Syntax